STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Evaluation

-\paragraph{Attack Baselines.} We benchmark \STAC against two attack baselines on 390 cases based on SHADE-Arena environments: (1) Single-turn: A single attack prompt is created by the Planner for each \STAC case, preserving the end attack goal.
-(2) X-Teaming \citep{rahman2025xteaming}: The state-of-the-art multi-turn attack method for LLMs to our knowledge.
-Since the original approach was designed to attack LLM chatbots, we extend the target LLM with tool call capabilities and the system with tool feedback from external environments.
-Upon each user turn, the agent can only take one turn due to system design limitations.
+\paragraph{Attack Baselines.} We benchmark \STAC against three attack baselines on 390 cases based on SHADE-Arena environments: (1) Single-turn: A single attack prompt is created by the Planner for each \STAC case, preserving the end attack goal.
+(2) MT-AgentRisk \citep{li2026unsafer}: A multi-turn attack method that transforms single-turn harmful tasks into multi-turn attack sequences using a taxonomy of decomposition, which we apply to generate attack sequences (n=124) on SHADE-Arena environments, evaluated using the \STAC judge.
+(3) X-Teaming \citep{rahman2025xteaming}: A SOTA multi-turn attack method for conversational LLMs, which we extend with tools and environments.
+X-Teaming relies on TextGrad \citep{yuksekgonul2025optimizing} to optimize attack prompts, which assumes a single input--output pass.
+In the agentic setting, an agent takes multiple tool-call rounds before responding, producing intermediate outputs that cannot be incorporated into TextGrad's optimization loop.
+We therefore restrict agents to one tool call per user turn under X-Teaming.
+These attacks are evaluated by the X-Teaming judge.

-\paragraph{Defense Baselines.} We benchmark our two novel defense prompts against the following prompt-based defenses: (1) Failure Modes \citep{zhang2024agent}: A safety prompt instructing the agent to avoid 10 agent-specific failure modes (Figure~\ref{fig:defense_prompt_failure_modes} in Appendix~\ref{appendix_defense_prompts}).
-(2) Spotlighting via Datamarking \citep{hines2024defending}: A special character is used to fill the whitespaces in the user instructions (and not the system instructions), which helps the agent distinguish the system instructions that it must follow from user instructions that it needs to evaluate critically before following (Figure~\ref{fig:defense_prompt_spotlighting} in Appendix~\ref{appendix_defense_prompts}).
-This method was originally designed to counter prompt injections.
+\paragraph{Defense Baselines.} We benchmark against the following defenses: (1) Failure Modes \citep{zhang2024agent}: A safety prompt instructing the agent to avoid 10 agent-specific failure modes (Appendix~\ref{appendix_defense_prompts}).
+(2) Spotlighting via Datamarking \citep{hines2024defending}: A special character fills whitespaces in user instructions, helping the agent distinguish them from system instructions it must follow (Appendix~\ref{appendix_defense_prompts}).
+(3) ToolShield \citep{li2026unsafer}: Unlike the preceding zero-shot defenses, we adapt ToolShield as an experience-based defense that learns from prior attack trajectories on the same environments and appends distilled safety guidelines to the system prompt (Appendix~\ref{appendix_mtagentrisk}).